 Remove self-loops using Eq.
 (3.39), and remove Hadamard self-loops using Lemma 5.1.6.

-Introduce Z-spiders and Hadamards using (id) and (hh) in reverse, in order to ensure every input and output is directly connected to a Z-spider and no Z-spiders are connected to multiple inputs/outputs.
+Introduce Z-spiders and Hadamards using and in reverse, in order to ensure every input and output is directly connected to a Z-spider and no Z-spiders are connected to multiple inputs/outputs.

 Proof.
 It is clear that after this procedure there are only Z-spiders, as all X-spiders have been converted.
 Every connection between spiders must be via a Hadamard edge, since if it were a regular connection, then the spiders would have been fused in step 3, and if there were multiple Hadamards on the connection, then pairs of them would be cancelled in step 2.
 There is at most one Hadamard edge between each pair of spiders because of step 4, and there are no self-loops because of step 5.
 It could now still be that we have input/output wires that are connected via a Hadamard to a Z-spider, or wires that are not connected to a spider at all.
 We take care of these cases as follows: